RajaulAnsari/LBU_LIB/README.md

 ## Use-HowTO

-After installing **CALIZ** go to python in terminal and import calculator from caliz library, i.e. --> **from caliz import calculator** and the calculator will be shown to you.
+After installing **LBULIB** go to python in terminal and import calculator from caliz library, i.e. --> **from caliz import calculator** and the calculator will be shown to you.